ufo-kit/ufo-tests/README.md

 ### Adding a new test

 1. Think of a name for the test, for example `threshold`.
-2. Compute the expected reference, call it `test-threshold-ref.tif` and place it into the `reference/` dir.
+2. Compute the expected reference, call it `threshold-ref.tif` and place it into the `reference/` dir.
-3. Create a test shell script called `test-threshold.sh` and place it into the root dir.
-The script must write its output to a file that is identified by the first argument passed to the test script.
+3. Add an entry to `tests.json`.
 4. Profit.